PaulCCCCCCH/UoN-G52GRP-frontend/README.md

 This repository  is for front-end part

-If interested in backend part, please refer to [back-end repository](https://github.com/Jas57/nottsgroup-backend)
+If interested in back-end part, please refer to [back-end repository](https://github.com/Jas57/nottsgroup-backend)

 ## Team member of front-end part